ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 The user can then pick a rate of duplication between 0 and 100% **for each of the three categories of simulants**.
 A default duplication rate of 5% will be selected for each of the three categories of simulants.
-That is, each simulant under 24 is duplicated at a guardian's address with default probability 0.05.
+That is, each simulant under 24 is duplicated at a guardian's address with default probability 0.05, and there should be three user parameters for overriding this probability, one for each simulant category.
 The duplicated row should have the same simulant-specific attributes as the original, such as name and birth date, but different address-specific attributes such as address fields and relation to reference person.